emdash/udlang/README.md

 For a more detaled discussion of uDlang's design, see `manual.md`.

+**uDLang is a work in progress, not all features documented here are implemented**.

 ## Why uDLang ##

 What started as an attempt to write a quick-and-dirty DSL for uDash,